sehyunkwon/sehyunkwon.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
 Hello!
-I am a Ph.D student in [`the Graduate School of Artificial Intelligence`](https://gsai.snu.ac.kr/) at [`Seoul National University`](https://en.snu.ac.kr/) advised by [`Ernest K. Ryu`](https://ernestryu.com/).
-My current research interests are Vision Language Models and Large Language Models.

-I am currently doing an AI research internship at [`NAVER AI Lab`](https://naver-career.gitbook.io/en/teams/clova-cic/ai-lab).
-Prior, I did a deep learning research internship at [`KRAFTON`](https://www.krafton.ai/en/).
+I am a Staff Engineer at Samsung Research.

-Also, I recieved M.S. degree in [`the Department of Mathematical Sciences`](https://www.math.snu.ac.kr/board/index.php?mid=Portal) at Seoul National University and B.S. degree in [`the Department of Mathematics Education`](https://cms.dankook.ac.kr/web/mathedu/home) at Dankook University.
+I recently recieved Ph.D. from the Graduate School of Artificial Intelligence at Seoul National University, where I worked under the supervision of [`Ernest K. Ryu`](https://ernestryu.com/).
+Prior to that, I recieved M.S. in the Department of Mathematical Sciences at Seoul National University and B.S. in Mathematics Education at Dankook University.

+During my Ph.D., I had the opportunity to conduct AI research internships at NAVER AI Lab and KRAFTON AI.

+My current research interests are Vision-Language Models and Language Models.